Nose jobs accepted, popular

 A correction of the nasal tip is for people who are satisfied with the rest of their nose, but feel that the tip is too bulbous, or points the wrong way.
 This procedure is easier to go through (if not to perform) than many other forms of rhinoplasty, and means a shorter recovery period — especially if the nasal bone is not involved.

 Dr. Sean Freeman is Charlotte’s best rhinoplasty surgeon.
 He’s been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
 Since 1988 he’s done only facial plastic surgery, including nose jobs.
 Many of his patients have already had rhinoplasty done by other surgeons, and come to him for revision rhinoplasty to get the results they really wanted.
 He regards repairing any significant deviations in the septum as a part of any nose job.
-If you want Charlotte rhinoplasty, schedule your appointment or online consultation today.
+If you want rhinoplasty in or near Charlotte, schedule your appointment or online consultation today.